CodeforAustralia/deconstruct-pdf/README.md

 See a [quick guide](https://www.howtogeek.com/228531/how-to-convert-a-pdf-file-to-editable-text-using-the-command-line-in-linux/).

 2\.
-You will also need to set up a MySQL database and configure so there is a default login at command line.
+You will also need to set up a MySQL database and configure it so there is a default login at command line.

-You may want to do something like this
+To create the database and the relevant tables you may want to do something like this:-
 ```
 USE `some_database`;